-Ultimately, there’s no definitive answer.
-The keto diet may be beneficial for some, and have no effect or negatively impact others; everyone’s body functions a little differently, and it would be irresponsible of us to fully endorse the keto diet, or discourage people from trying it.
+Ultimately, there’s no definitive answer when it comes to the effect of a keto diet on athletic performance.
+The ketogenic diet may be beneficial for some and have no effect or negative impact on others; everyone’s body functions a little differently, and it would be irresponsible of us to fully endorse the keto diet or discourage people from trying it.
 That said, if you’re an endurance athlete considering the switch to keto dieting for the first time, know that there’s a “break-in” period in which it’s common to experience a set of symptoms known as the “keto flu” as your body adjusts to using fat for fuel.
 While these symptoms rarely last long, they can negatively impact your athletic performance in the short term.
 As always, it’s a good idea to run any major dietary shifts by your doctor, personal trainer, or dietician.

 Exogenous Ketones for Endurance Athletes

-While the keto diet may be hit-or-miss for endurance athletes, the benefits of ketones themselves are well-documented.
+While the low-carb diet may be hit-or-miss for endurance athletes, ketones' benefits are well-documented.
 Technology exists that allows those of us here at Kenetik to harness the power of exogenous (externally sourced) ketones.
 We take our proprietary ketone blend and put it into a delicious drink that replicates the effects of ketosis.
-Kenetik is a plant-based, soy, dairy, and gluten free exogenous ketone beverage that delivers all the benefits of ketones without the hassle of rigorous dieting.
+Kenetik is a plant-based, soy, dairy, and gluten-free exogenous ketone beverage that delivers all the benefits of ketones without the hassle of rigorous dieting.